oklookat/ansiblecfgs/README.md

 ## reality-sfy

-Basic installation and setup of REALITY (steal from yourself).
+Basic installation and setup of REALITY, steal from yourself, [Xray](https://github.com/XTLS/Xray-core) server.
 It is assumed that `Basic` has been run prior to this.

-- Installs nginx and [XRay](https://github.com/XTLS/Xray-install).
-Configurations are set for both.
-For XRay, one client is configured.
+- Installs nginx and Xray (via [Xray-install](https://github.com/XTLS/Xray-install)).
+- Sets basic configs for nginx and Xray.
 - Installs certbot (via pip) with automatic updates (via cron) and certificate retrieval.
 - Key affected files and directories: `/usr/local/etc/xray/config.json`, `/etc/nginx/nginx.conf`, `/usr/share/nginx/html/index.html`, `/opt/certbot`.

+1. In the directory with the playbook, create a file `index.html` with your custom HTML (REALITY will fall back to this).

+2. Obtain a domain and make sure it points to your VPS IP.

+## reality-sfy-sing-box

+Basic installation and setup of REALITY, steal from yourself, [sing-box](https://github.com/SagerNet/sing-box) server.
+It is assumed that `Basic` has been run prior to this.

+- Installs nginx and sing-box (via [APT](https://sing-box.sagernet.org/installation/package-manager)).
+- Sets basic configs for nginx and sing-box.
+  - sing-box version, where config tested: 1.11.10
+- Installs certbot (via pip) with automatic updates (via cron) and certificate retrieval.
+- Key affected files and directories: `/etc/sing-box/config.json`, `/etc/nginx/nginx.conf`, `/usr/share/nginx/html/index.html`, `/opt/certbot`.

 1. In the directory with the playbook, create a file `index.html` with your custom HTML (REALITY will fall back to this).